ibm-cloud-docs/text-to-speech/http.md

     </td>
     <td>
       <em>Web Media (WebM)</em> (<code>.webm</code>), an open media-file
-      format that provides support for audio streams compressed with the Opus and Vorbis audio codecs.
+      format that provides support for audio streams that are compressed with the Opus and Vorbis audio codecs.
 If you omit the codec, the service returns the audio in Opus format.
 For more information, see
       <a target="_blank" href="https://www.webmproject.org/">webmproject.org ![External link icon](../../icons/launch-glyph.svg "External link icon")</a>.
     </td>
   </tr>